webrocket/yodachat/README.md

 Now copy `.env.sample` file to `.env` and replace its contents with your configuration.
 If you're done, then load it:

-    $ . .env

-Install app dependencies using bundler:
+Install bundler gem if you don't have it yet:

     $ gem install bundler

+Run bootstrap script, and make sure that all the instruction steps has been acomplished:

-    $ bundle install
+    $ ./script/bootstrap

-And start the app with foreman (http://github.com/ddollar/foreman)...
+Start the app with foreman (http://github.com/ddollar/foreman)...

     $ foreman start